-If you are the parent of a teenager reading this and thinking “…this could be my house…” then you’re not alone.
+If you are the parent of a teenager reading this and thinking, “this could be my house” then you’re not alone.
 The pressure on parents to act in the moment and stamp out this sort of behaviour is huge.
-It turns out that in the face of this strong provocation we have an opportunity to help our teen get some learning and keep our relationship strong.
+This behaviour is designed to provoke us and it’s highly effective!
+But in the face of this strong provocation, we have an opportunity to teach our teens and even strengthen our relationships.

-It happens at home and not with their friends or at school is because we’re their safe people.
+It happens at home and not with their friends or at school because we’re safe.
+They can ‘try on’ different behaviours with us, knowing we won’t reject them.
 Home is the place they feel that they can vent their frustrations and bad moods.
-Making sure they know this is the key reason to ensure we keep communication channels open.
-Reacting to the behaviour in the moment closes down real communication.
-We want them to know home is a safe place to vent all emotions, even negative ones.
+This is a good thing!
+Making sure they know this will ensure communication channels stay open.
+Reacting to the behaviour in the moment actually closes down real communication.
+We want them to know that home is a safe place to vent all emotions, even negative ones.
 Once the emotion has been processed we can also teach them that some actions (like thumping their brother) need to be limited.

-Old school thinking is that if we tolerate this behaviour, allowing this negative emotion to come out we are “letting them get away with it”.
+Old school thinking (and some of our own parents) will tell you that if we tolerate this behaviour, allowing this negative expression of emotion to come out, we are “letting them get away with it”.

 As a parent we feel massively disrespected when the person we love, care for, feed and water behaves this way.
 Try not to take it personally and bear in mind that they are not getting away with anything.
-In fact, quite the opposite.
-Having to review their own actions is far more meaningful a response than some hot tempered exchange in the moment would ever be.
+In fact, it’s quite the opposite.
+Reflecting on their own actions is far more meaningful a response than some hot tempered exchange in the moment.

-First, let’s look at why teens are reacting.
-They may not have the emotional literacy to express how they feel in the moment with words.
+First, let’s look at why teens are swearing or lashing out.
+They may not have the emotional literacy to express how they feel in the moment with ‘polite’ words.
 They know they have a feeling, but cannot express it.
-Instead they are more likely to show feelings through their actions.
-Swearing at us when we ask him to take out the bins is his way of saying “…Leave me alone!”.
+Instead, they’re more likely to show feelings through their actions.
+Swearing at us when we ask them to take out the bins is their way of saying “…Leave me alone!”

-Swearing is probably the last straw for our teen who is most likely to be struggling with overwhelm as he navigates the social and academic curriculum.
-The message from school at High School level is “this is serious now”.
+Swearing is probably the last straw for a teen who is likely to be struggling and overwhelmed as they navigate the social and academic curriculum.
+The message they’re getting from High School is “this is serious now”.
 Schoolwork gets harder and the school environment is less personal.
-The opinion of his peers becomes vitally important.
-There are brain changes going on which make it harder for him to access calm in the moment and to think of things from another person’s point of view.
+The opinion of their peers becomes vitally important.
+Physiological changes are going on in their brains, making it harder to access calm in the moment or think of things from another person’s point of view.

 This can be a big trigger for our teen to take out their frustrations on siblings.
 For more on sibling issues see here: https://bit.ly/2KFT5IV

-When teens blow up like this, what they need is exactly the opposite sort of reaction to the one we may have had growing up.
-A calm and steady response is the one which will help them access calm in the moment.
-Keep expectations realistic here – it’s not a fast process and we are going to have to repeat this step many times.
+When teens blow up like this, what they need is exactly the opposite sort of reaction to the one we may have experienced growing up.
+A calm and steady response will help them access calm in the moment.
+Keep expectations realistic – it’s not a fast process and we are going to have to repeat this step many times.
 It can take a long time to be effective.